khedia/Teams_clone/README.md

 ## Introduction

-Teams application is compatible on all android apps with minimum SDK version 23.
+Teams application is compatible on all android mobile with minimum SDK version 23.
 This app is basically used to connect with people with video, audio and Text chat.
 I have used Firebase to handle the authentication, database and also the cloud messaging which is used to connect with the other users.
 It uses jitsi-meet sdk to handle the voice calling and video calling feature.
 <br/>